1994-2014 | 2015-2019

 |Plot||When Princess Aurora is born, evil Maleficent curses her.
 Aurora is initially doomed to prick her finger on a spinning wheel and die before dusk on her 16th birthday, although the curse is changed so that instead of dying, she will sleep until awakened by her true love's kiss.
 Aurora is brought up by her three fairy godmothers as a peasant and renamed 'Briar Rose' to keep her hidden from the curse9 yet on her 16th birthday, Maleficent discovers her whereabouts just as she encounters her true love.|

 Maleficent is a fairy in the Moors who meets and falls in love with a peasant called Stefan, who promises to give her True Love's Kiss.
-When they are older the neighbouring kingdom under King Henry tries to conquer the Moors, but are driven back by Maleficent with Henry fatally wounded.
-Henry promises his daughter and kingdom to whoever kills Maleficent, with Stefan using his friendship to first drug and then cut off her wings.
+A few years later the neighbouring kingdom under King Henry tries to conquer the Moors, but his forces are driven back by Maleficent and Henry is fatally wounded.
+Henry promises his daughter and kingdom to whoever kills Maleficent.
+Stefan uses his former friendship with Maleficent to first drug her and then cut off her wings.

 |Length||72 minutes||94 minutes|